emilyzhou112/emilyzhou112/README.md

 Some of the things I have been working on:

-- 🤔 Currently building a **Geospatial Risk Terrain Model** of heroin-overdose hotspot predictions and rehabilitation resource allocation.
+- 🤔 Research assistant at Penn's Annenberg School for Communication and Perelman School of Medicine; PennPraxis Design Fellows at the Weitzman School of Design.
-- 🌱 Also working on a smart cities project using **Multi-Criteria Analysis** to roll-out electric vehicle charging stations in Philadelphia.
+- 🌱 Personal smart cities research project on using Multi-Criteria Analysis to roll-out electric vehicle charging stations in Philadelphia.
 - 😄 Previous research work on Reproducibility and Replicability in Geographical Science.
 - 💬 Ask me about R, Python, JavaScript, and Map Design!
 - 📫 Reach me at: emzhou@design.upenn.edu